 Collaborate with Allergic and Immunologic Skin Diseases Professionals

 Interested in collaborating with fellow AAAAI members who share a particular interest in Allergic and Immunologic Skin Diseases?
 The ADDA Interest Section is the community for AAAAI members interested in advancing the knowledge and understanding of food allergy diagnosis and treatment.
 Topics covered include: anaphylaxis, dermatology, and drug allergy.

 To learn more about the work of this interest section, contact one of the leaders below:

 Staff Liaison: Lauri Sweetman

-Becoming part of the FADDA community network is as simple as linking to your AAAAI personal member profiles and updating your profile to reflect your primary membership as FADDA under the tab labeled Involvement.
+Becoming part of the ADDA community network is as simple as linking to your AAAAI personal member profiles and updating your profile to reflect your primary membership as ADDA under the tab labeled Involvement.

 Or, consider the work of the Allergic Skin Diseases Committee.
 Its purpose is to facilitate education and research activities in advancing knowledge and improving care for atopic dermatitis, urticaria, angioedema, contact dermatitis and other related immune-mediated skin diseases. .
 NOTE: Interest Section Committees are open to all members of the AAAAI.